-Jeff has worked in the cycling industry for more than 25 years; the past ten as the General Manager of Palo Alto Bicycles.
-More recently he and his business partner formed a company, The Bike Arc LLC, that sells modular bike parking systems throughout the US and Canada.
-He also just opened a new bicycle store in Los Altos CA called 359 State Street to promote the bicycle as a utilitarian vehicle.
+Jeff has worked in the cycling industry for more than 30 years, the past 15 as the General Manager of Palo Alto Bicycles.
 He has been an ardent advocate for cycling; running the Bikestation Palo Alto (a non profit for cycling commuters) since 1999, traveling to Washington DC as well as the State Capital in Sacramento to lobby for cyclist rights, and serving on the SVBC Board of Directors since 2010.
-Jeff is excited to continue his work with SVBC and is looking forward to continuing his new role as chair of the Policy Advisory Committee.
+Jeff is excited to continue his work with SVBC and plays a lead role in helping the organization understand how to work with the bicycling industry and recreational community.

 Cheryl discovered she liked bike commuting to work as a way to train for long events and for many more reasons.
 As a nearly life-long type 1 diabetic, she appreciates the daily health benefits of exercise.
 As a casual environmentalist, she appreciates the sustainability aspect of it.
 She has been fortunate enough to take several international bicycling trips and enjoys looking at the infrastructure and attitudes other countries have toward cycling.
 She has been captain of several Tour de Cure teams and organized Bike to Work Day, Earth day and Diversity day, Bicycle Exchange activities through her work club.
 Cheryl considers herself very fortunate to live in a climate that allows biking almost all year and near so many trails and a Caltrain stop.